Collagen vs. Whey Protein: Which Is Right for You?

 Do you go with the tried and true whey protein supplement, widely known for its muscle-building capabilities?
 Or do you see what all the hype’s about with collagen and give it try?

-We’re here to help you settle the debate of collagen vs. whey so you can choose the protein supplement that’s right for you.
+We'll help you decide between collagen and whey protein so you can choose the right supplement for you.

 What Is Whey Protein?